mauricemach/zappa/README.md

        info  - socket.io started
     Express server listening on port 3000 in development mode Zappa 0.3.0 orchestrating the show

+Or to follow the bleeding edge:

+    git clone git@github.com:mauricemach/zappa.git && cd zappa
+    cake build
+    cake vendor
+    npm link

+Then in your project:

+    npm link zappa

 ### ...